 Along with the petting zoo we managed everyday life, work, home, acreage, little kids and with no family nearby the chaos was all ours (both our parents spent many long holidays with us, always such a wrench when they left😩😔)

-Quite often it felt like it was all teetering a wee bit out of control with nasty next door neighbours adding to the problem.
-Why the hell they’d moved next door to us I will NEVER know.
+Quite often it felt like it was all teetering a bit out of control with nasty next door neighbours adding to the problem.
+Why the hell they’d moved next door to US I will never know.

-Their house, at the end of an easement, driveway parallel to our place sold at auction.
+Their house, at the end of an easement, driveway parallel to our place was sold to them at auction.
 Loads of people turned up on the day.

-Our two big fat sheep, Derek and Clive looked unperturbed through the fence as people trooped past, the free-range chooks scratching between their legs, the two geese honking, surely it MUST have been obvious to any buyer what they’d be moving next door to?
+Our two big fat sheep, Derek and Clive looked unperturbed through the fence as people trooped past, the free-range chooks scratching between their legs, the two geese honking nearby.
+Surely it MUST have been obvious to any buyer what they’d be moving next door to?

 Apparently not.